Dede-Qorqud/BeTrueCore/docs/MACI_ENGINEER_PACKAGE.md

-# BeTrueCore MACI Engineer Package
+# BeTrueCore Anti-Collusion Engineer Package
-## Minimal Anti-Collusion Infrastructure — Integration Guide
+## Circom/Groth16 Anti-Collusion Protocol — Integration Guide

 **Version:** 0.1

 **Repository:** github.com/Dede-Qorqud/BeTrueCore
-**MACI Reference:** appliedzkp/maci v1.2
+**Cryptographic standard:** Circom/Groth16 (MACI anti-collusion pattern)

+> *Note: The MACI repository (appliedzkp/maci) was archived August 19, 2026.
+BeTrueCore builds on the Circom/Groth16 cryptographic standard implementing the MACI anti-collusion pattern.*

 ---

 ## Overview

-This package describes how BeTrueCore integrates MACI v1.2 as the cryptographic foundation for collusion-resistant collective decision-making.
-MACI provides receipt-freeness, key-rotation, and ZK correctness proofs.
+This package describes how BeTrueCore implements the MACI anti-collusion pattern on the Circom/Groth16 cryptographic standard as the foundation for collusion-resistant collective decision-making.
+The protocol provides receipt-freeness, key-rotation, and ZK correctness proofs.

 **Core property:** A participant can change their binary choice multiple times until the time lock.
 Only the final choice counts.
 No intermediate choice can serve as proof of a transaction — because all are equally plausible.